Smengerl/matrix_display/README.md

 #### Installation

 1. Register the ESP to ESP home (e.g. via adopting the device via ESP home web)
-2. Rename the device to '''matrix-display (so that '''matrix-display.yaml is the .yaml of your ESP home configuration for the device)
+2. Rename the device to matrix-display (so that `matrix-display.yaml` is the .yaml of your ESP home configuration for the device)
-3. Copy the contents of '''./ha_scripts to '''[homeassistant]/config/esphome, replacing '''matrix-display.yaml
+3. Copy the contents of [./ha_scripts](././ha_scripts) to the folder `[homeassistant]/config/esphome`, replacing `matrix-display.yaml`
 4. Make sure to download the fonts you want to use and put the .ttf files in the fonts subfolder.
 I got mine from https://www.1001fonts.com/pixel-fonts.html.
 Due to unclear licenses, I'm not sharing them here but you should not have any issue finding them by the name in the code on that page.
 If you want other fonts, you should have no issues adapting the code as all is in fonts.yaml and font_helper.h.
-5. Tailor fonts.yaml, if you want to use further material-design icons than the one I had added as an example
+5. Tailor `fonts.yaml`, if you want to use further material-design icons than the one I had added as an example
-6. Finally open '''matrix-display.yaml in ESP home and install update to device
+6. Finally open `matrix-display.yaml` in ESP home and install update to device
 7. After the new software is installed, your home assistant should have discovered a new device.
 Set up the device giving it a name (in the following I assume you called it again matrix_display) and you are ready to go.